Countly/countly-sdk-documentation/java/next.md

 // you can also add segments values Countly.instance().crashes().recordHandledException(Throwable t, Map&lt;String, Object&gt; segment);</code></pre>
 <p>
-  If an exception handled and it turns out be a fatal exception for the application, it can be reported with these functions:
+  If an exception occurs and it turns out to be a fatal exception for the application, it can be reported with these functions
 </p>
 <pre><code class="java">Countly.instance().crashes().recordUnhandledException(Throwable t);
 // you can also add segments values